 Intent to Apply Deadline: July 1

-Optional Applicant Workshop: July 10
+Optional Applicant Workshop: TBD

 Campus Deadline: August 31

-National Deadline: September 12
+National Deadline: Mid September

 *Undocumented students should verify eligibility/admission requirements for the graduate program of interest at Stanford.